Permian Spring

 I smell diesel fumes.
 I look down at the teams filling up Coke bottles and see the irony.
 The fossil fuel is probably made from the buried remains of this amphibian civilisation.

 “No,” I tell him.
 I look up at the eastern sky, towards the chronostorm raging out beyond the horizon.
-“I really want to go home.”
+“I just want to go home.”